A topic from the subject of Electrolysis in Chemistry.

 • Fuel cells: Hydrogen produced via water electrolysis can be used as a clean energy source in fuel cells.

-• Solar cells: Photovoltaic cells use the sun's energy to generate electron hole pair which moves under the influence of internal electric field and gives rise to current flow.
+• Solar cells: Photovoltaic cells use the sun's energy to generate electron-hole pairs which move under the influence of an internal electric field and give rise to current flow.

-• Biofuel cells: Hydrogen can be obtain through different types of fermentation process.
-Like that, bioelectrochemically produced different fuels are used as a green energy source in biofuel cells.
+• Biofuel cells: Hydrogen can be obtained through different types of fermentation processes.
+Similarly, bioelectrochemically produced fuels are used as green energy sources in biofuel cells.

 Conclusion

 Electrochemistry is a powerful tool for green energy production.
-Electrochemical methods can be used to produce clean energy from a variety of sources, including water, co2, and sunlight.
-As the world moves toward a more sustainable energy future, electrochemistry is likely to play an increasing role in meeting our energy needs.
+Electrochemical methods can be used to produce clean energy from a variety of sources, including water, CO2, and sunlight.
+As the world moves toward a more sustainable energy future, electrochemistry is likely to play an increasingly important role in meeting our energy needs.

 Green Energy Production via Electrolysis

-Electrolysis is a process that uses electricity to split water into hydrogen and oxygen.
+Electrolysis is a process that uses electricity to split water (H₂O) into hydrogen (H₂) and oxygen (O₂).
 Hydrogen is a clean-burning fuel that can be used to generate electricity, power vehicles, and heat homes.
-Electrolysis is a promising way to produce green energy because it does not produce any greenhouse gases.
+Electrolysis is a promising way to produce green energy because it does not produce any greenhouse gases during the hydrogen production itself.
+The greenhouse gas emissions are associated with the electricity generation used to power the electrolysis process.

 Key Points

-• Electrolysis is a process that uses electricity to split water into hydrogen and oxygen.
+• Electrolysis uses electricity to split water into hydrogen and oxygen.

 Main Concepts